duo-labs/cloudmapper/README.md

 # Using a Docker container
 The docker container that is created is meant to be used interactively.

 ```
 docker build -t cloudmapper .
-aws-vault exec YOUR_PROFILE --server --
 docker run -p 8000:8000 -it cloudmapper /bin/bash
 ```

-You should replace `YOUR_PROFILE` with the profile you've configured for aws-vault.
-Inside the container run `aws sts get-caller-identity` to confirm this was setup correctly.
+Cloudmapper needs to make IAM calls and cannot use session credentials, so you cannot use the aws-vault sever, and must pass role credentials in directly or configure aws credentials manually inside the container.
+Once configured, inside the container run `aws sts get-caller-identity` to confirm this was setup correctly.
+The demo data is not copied into the docker container so you will need to collect live data from your system.

 ```
+aws configure
+aws sts get-caller-identity
 pipenv shell
+python cloudmapper.py configure add-account --config-file config.json --name YOUR_ACCOUNT --id YOUR_ACCOUNT_NUMBER
-python cloudmapper.py report --accout demo
+python cloudmapper.py collect --account YOUR_ACCOUNT
-python cloudmapper.py webserver --public
+python cloudmapper.py report --account YOUR_ACCOUNT
 ```

 You should then be able to view the report by visiting http://127.0.0.1:8000/account-data/report.html